axboe/fio/HOWTO.rst

 			Round robin over available placement IDs.
 This is the default.

-	The available placement ID index/indices is defined by the option :option:`fdp_pli`.
+	The available placement ID (indices) are defined by the option :option:`plids`.

-.. option:: fdp_pli=str : [io_uring_cmd] [xnvme]
+.. option:: plids=str, fdp_pli=str : [io_uring_cmd] [xnvme]

-	Select which Placement ID Index/Indicies this job is allowed to use for writes.
-By default, the job will cycle through all available Placement IDs, so use this to isolate these identifiers to specific jobs.
-If you want fio to use placement identifier only at indices 0, 2 and 5 specify ``fdp_pli=0,2,5``.
+        Select which Placement IDs (streams) or Placement ID Indices (FDP) this job is allowed to use for writes.
+For FDP by default, the job will cycle through all available Placement IDs, so use this to isolate these identifiers to specific jobs.
+If you want fio to use FDP placement identifiers only at indices 0, 2 and 5 specify ``plids=0,2,5``.
+For streams this should be a comma-separated list of Stream IDs.

 .. option:: md_per_io_size=int : [io_uring_cmd] [xnvme]